Beyond real blow-up: Masuda detours and complex holonomy: Example: Reciprocally linear blow-up in

-Assume $\lambda_1<0$, for blow-up, and consider the trivial stable leaf $\fL\,{:}\ y=0$.
-Then $\rho=x^2\neq0$ implies $x\dot x(t)= \lambda_1$\,.
-The resulting double branching of $x$ over $t$ allows us to recycle the discussion of proposition \ref{proploop} and section \ref{z=e} for $m=3$.
-See figure \ref{figm234} (center) and note that real blow-up requires purely imaginary continuations.
-In conclusion, we obtain discrepancy-free \emph{blow-up loops $(\gamma^t,\,\gamma^u)$ around blow-up in the stable leaf, which are doubly branched over $t$}.
-The arguments for the trivial blow-up or blow-down leaf $\fL\,{:}\ x=0$ are analogous.
+Assume $\lambda_1<0$, for blow-up.
+We consider the trivial stable leaf $\fL\,{:}\ y=0\neq x$ first.
+Then $\rho=x^2$ implies $x\dot x(t)= \lambda_1$ on $\fL$, i.e.\ $x^2(t)=2\lambda_1t$.
+The resulting double branching of $x$ over $t$ allows us to peruse the discussion of proposition \ref{proploop} and section \ref{z=e} for $m\!=\!3$.
+See figure \ref{figm234} (center).
+In the associated blow-up star, consider real-valued blow-up (red), for $0>t\nearrow T=0$ and $\pm x(t)$ towards the singularity of ODE \eqref{ODExyr} at $x\!=\!0$.
+Then real-time continuation for $T=0\swarrow t>0$ requires purely imaginary blow-down values of $x(t)$ (blue).
+In conclusion, we obtain discrepancy-free \emph{minimal blow-up loops $(\gamma^t,\,\gamma^u)$ around blow-up in the stable leaf, which are doubly branched over $t$}.
+The arguments for the trivial blow-up or blow-down leaf $\fL\,{:}\ x=0\neq y$ and real $\lambda_2\neq0$ are analogous.

-Next we explore the general leaf $\fL$ of nonzero $x_0,\,y_0$ for discrepancy-free blow-up loops $(\gamma^t,\,\gamma^{xy})$.
-In section \ref{IrrFol} we have already noticed how blow-up loops require rational spectral quotients $\lambda\in\Q\setminus\{0\}$, viz. integer nonzero $\lambda_\iota=-n_\iota$\,.
+Next we explore the general leaf $\fL^c$ of nonzero $x_0,\,y_0$ for discrepancy-free blow-up loops $(\gamma^t,\,\gamma^{xy})$.
+In section \ref{IrrFol} we have already noticed how blow-up loops require rational spectral quotients $\lambda\in\Q\setminus\{0\}$, viz. coprime integer nonzero $\lambda_\iota=-n_\iota$\,.
 We therefore follow section \ref{RatFol}.
-For blow-up, we again assume negative eigenvalues, ordered as $0<n_1<n_2$\,, without loss of generality.
+For blow-up, we again assume negative eigenvalues, ordered by $0<n_1<n_2$\,, without loss of generality.